reactive-python/reactpy/docs/source/installation.rst

 Running The Tests
 -----------------

-The test suite for IDOM is executed using Tox_ and covers:
+The test suite for IDOM is executed using Nox_ and covers:

-1. Server-side Python code using PyTest_
+1. Server-side Python code with PyTest_

 2. The end-to-end application using Selenium_

-3. (`Coming soon <https://github.com/rmorshea/idom/issues/195>`_) Client side Javascript code
+3. (`Coming soon <https://github.com/idom-team/idom/issues/195>`_) Client side Javascript code

 To run the full suite of tests you'll need to install: